IndustrialCodeGuy/windows-wnf-registry-bloat-toolkit/Docs/findings.md

 ## Confirmed recurrence and creation path

+For clarity, the investigation now uses two stable host labels instead of **good/bad**:

+- **Originating host** — the original case-study server that reached approximately **256,746** target-family values before cleanup.
+- **Reproduction host** — the former approximately **66,000-value comparison server** that now provides the clearest current reproduction of the printer-linked recurrence.

-Controlled post-cleanup testing on a reproducible Windows Server 2019 RDS host identified a repeatable trigger and creation path for the exact target family.
+Controlled post-cleanup testing on the **reproduction host** identified a repeatable trigger and creation path for the exact target family.

-With RDP printer redirection enabled on the reproducible host:
+With RDP printer redirection enabled on the reproduction host:

 - New exact 72-byte metadata-`0x011` target-family values appeared during login.
 - Disabling printer redirection stopped the observed per-login target-family growth.